malcock1/forgerock/README.md

 ## How to deploy

-These deployment instructions assume that you have a worksation which has valid connection to a running Kubernetes cluster and that you have the correct permissions to deploy into the cluster.
+These deployment instructions assume that you have a workstation which has valid connection to a running Kubernetes cluster and that you have the correct permissions to deploy into the cluster.

 ### Ansible deployment